Thomas Ustick Walter

 Thoughts Beneath the Dome

-Having stood in the Capitol looking up at that monstrous dome, it is easy to marvel at its magnificence.
+Having stood in the Rotunda of the Capitol looking up at that beautiful, monstrous dome, it is easy to marvel at its magnificence.
 But there should be no illusions that Thomas U. Walter was the ‘god of American architects.’
 His life was superlative in many ways, and it is also laced with heart ache and tragedy.
 The historical records does not delve into many of his feelings about his family or his trials or his thoughts.

 He must have been a man of great faith, who took the next set-back as time to reconsider, change, and move on.
 Whether the loss of a spouse, or the death of a child, or the horrors of war, he soldiered on.
 I would like to know what made the man tick, but that is lost to time.
 Pure speculation is fun, but it can also wrongfully distort the truth.
-What I can see from the public record is that Thomas Ustick Walter proved to be a man who loved the old and the new, the downtrodden and the supreme, the finial and the palisade.
+What one can see from the public record is that Thomas Ustick Walter proved to be a man who loved the old and the new, the downtrodden and the supreme, the finial and the palisade.
 He committed his life to his native Philadelphia and enriched the country with his precision, love of mathematics, and his keen eye for bringing to life what is old.
-I will not think of Greek or Gothic Revival or the DOME, without honoring Walter with a nod.
-Even with all of the recent renovations , it is still a magnificent monument to Walter’s ideals of the United States.
+I will not think of Greek or Roman or Gothic Revival or the DOME, without honoring Walter with a nod.
+Especially with all of the recent renovations , it is a majestic monument to Walter’s ideals of the United States.

 Thomas Ustick Walter?
 Thank you for the chance to know you.